Improving type safety in Python interfaces: a poor man's dependent types

 query_params_model: Type[Query],

-Without ignoring the linter, it’s no longer possible to pass the wrong combination of handler method and models.
+Without ignoring the linter, it’s no longer possible to pass the wrong combination of handler method and model classes.

 @override